programminglanguagesclub/elemental-magicks/README.md

-Given any legal position (not just the starting position), any strategy S from that position which is not mini-max cannot possibly achieve an inferior result if a decision in S is substituted from the mini-max strategy.
+Given any legal position (not just the starting position), any strategy S from that position which is not mini-max cannot possibly achieve an inferior result if a decision in S is substituted from the mini-max strategy to replace a non-minimax optimal decision in S.

 That is to say, all minimax strategies is guaranteed to be best, Except for some cases where a strategy which is not mini-max in positions which are not reached,